kschnepel/kschnepel.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Economics, Uninversity of California Santa Barbara, 2013
+* Ph.D in Economics, University of California Santa Barbara, 2013
 * M.A. in Economics, University of Colorado Denver, 2007
 * B.A. in Accounting and Finance, Loyola University New Orleans, 2002